Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 • Quick Feedback: In manual testing, issues can be identified and communicated immediately.
 A tester can provide feedback on how a feature performs, how intuitive it is, or how users might perceive it, without needing to write or investigate scripts.

-• Cost-Effective for Small Projects: For smaller projects or apps with shorter life expectancies, manual testing may be more cost-effective than investing in automation tools and scripts.
-On the off chance that you simply don't expect to run the same tests more than once or maintain the application for a long time, manual testing service can save on upfront costs.
+• Cost-Effective for Small Projects: For small projects or applications of short relevance, manual testing may be cost-efficient against spending on automation tools and scripts.
+In the case that you do not expect to run the same set of tests more than once or maintain the application on a long-term basis, a manual testing service can save on the upfront costs.

 4. Challenges of Manual Testing